ivanjdunn/flight-scanner/README.md

 3. Consume Third Party Schedule API
 * Build the end-point Schedule URL for each potential route using the departureDateTime to derive the Year and Month parameters
 * Consume Schedule API using groovy RestBuilder
-* Identify schedules matching the day-of-interest
+* Identify flight schedules matching the day-of-interest
-* Parse schedule response into Groovy Classes
+* Parse schedule response into POGO's
-* Build a List of AvailableFlight objects
+* Build a List of AvailableFlight objects that contain route and schedule information

 4. Pass the List of Available Flights to the Flight-Selector-Service
 * Identify flights that are within the Customers time boundaries